 This self-assessment tool is designed around Scotland’s Digitally Agile National Principles and can be adapted to support practical engagement with a range of guidelines, standards and principles.
 The purpose is to help organisations form an understanding of how they are performing against defined standards and generate realistic actions while engaging with principles or guidelines.

-Risk Assessments for Digital Youth Work
+Risk Assessment for Digital Youth Work

 - A template risk assessment for not delivering digital youth work to help mitigate the risks of avoiding or ignoring the digital world

-These templates are designed to get discussion going and should be adapted to your setting and organisational context.
+This template is designed to get discussion going and should be adapted to your setting and organisational context.

 Training Materials for Digital Youth Work by YouthLink Scotland was developed in the project "Digitally Agile Youth Work" with funding from Erasmus+ and is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
 Each section has its own licensing and attribution.
 Please consult these before utilising the CC licenses.
 The Good Practice Collection is not licensed under CC.